-In general, you can expect to have bandages, wear compression garments, and sometimes you can have surgical drains.
+In general, you can expect to have bandages, to wear compression garments, and sometimes you may have surgical drains.

 When the anesthesia wears off, you may feel some pain.
-If the pain is painful or long lasting, you will receive painkillers through the vein.
-You will also notice redness and swelling after the surgery.
+If the pain is severe or long lasting, you will be given pain relievers through the veins.
+You will also see redness and swelling after the surgery.

-Normal surgical outcomes include bruising, numbness or changes in nipple sensation, and itching around the incision sites.
-These side effects should disappear within the first few weeks, with some residual effects lasting up to three months after surgery.
+Normal surgical suites include bruising, numbness or changes in nipple tenderness, and itching around the incision sites.
+These side effects should go away within the first few weeks, with some residual effects lasting up to three months after surgery.

-What is the recovery time frame after breast lift surgery?
+What is the recovery time after breast lift surgery?

-It is extremely important that you follow all care instructions provided by Dr. Christophe Desouches.
-This will include information about wearing compression garments, dressings needed, and the level and type of activity that is safe.
+It is extremely important that you follow all care instructions provided by Dr Christophe Desouches.
+This will include information about wearing compression garments, what bandages are needed, and the level and type of activity that is safe.
 It will also provide you with detailed instructions on the normal symptoms you will experience and potential signs of complications.
-It is important to realize that the time needed for recovery varies greatly between individuals.
+It is important to realize that the time required for recovery varies greatly between individuals.

 What are the limits and risks of a breast lift?

-Breast lift complications are rare.
+Complications from breast lift are rare.
 Your specific risks will be assessed during your consultation.

 All surgical procedures carry some degree of risk.
 Some of the potential complications of all surgeries are: